Arnold Clark Cup: Players and coaches laud tournament but attendance worrying for Euros | DW | 24.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 England beat Germany in a dramatic finale to the Arnold Clark Cup on Wednesday.
-While the pre-Euro 2022 tournament was a useful experience on the pitch, it showed there is a lot of work to do off it.
+Though the pre-Euro 2022 tournament was a useful experience on the pitch, it showed that there is a lot of work to do off it.

 It ended how the hosts hoped it would, with a five-figure crowd watching England lift the trophy, after a pair of late goals from Millie Bright (84') and Fran Kirby (90' + 3) saw them past Germany.